fuweijie/Paper-on-Large-scale-Machine-Learning/README.md

 S. Landset, T. M. Khoshgoftaar, A. N. Richter, and T. Hasanin, “A survey of open source tools for machine learning with big data in the hadoop ecosystem,” Journal of Big Data, vol. 2, no. 1, p.
 24, 2015.

+S. Sun, Z. Cao, H. Zhu, and J. Zhao, “A survey of optimization methods from a machine learning perspective,” IEEE Trans on Cybernetics, 2019.

 ### We present a comprehensive overview of LML according to three computational perspectives:
 1) model simplification, which reduces computational complexities by simplifying predictive models;
 2) optimization approximation, which enhances computational efficiency by designing better optimization algorithms;